Absolute-Control/Command-Line-Interface/README.md

 docker run cli
 ```

+You may also use the docker image on Dockerhub.
+`royaldog/absolute-control-cli:latest`

+Docker images are also tagged using the github commit sha.

 ## Testing
 To test the library, you can use the `run_tests.py` script.
 It is highly recommended to use the docker image.
 These tests could shut down your system or cause harm to your system.